-A student must complete an associate degree in no more than three academic years (nine terms).
+A traditional undergraduate student must complete an associate degree in no more than three academic years (nine terms).
+Summer terms are not factored into the calculation.
 Failure to complete the A.S. degree in nine terms will result in forfeiture of the A.S. degree.
 A student must complete a bachelor's degree (including associate degree requirements if required) in no more than six academic years (18 terms).
-Failure to complete the program during the allotted time period will result in the dismissal of the student from the University.
+Failure to complete the program during the allotted time period will result in the loss of financial aid and may result in dismissal from the program.